 (These include Wicca, but a number of others as well.)

 These are paths that combine religion (honoring and working with specific deities) with a particular kind of magical work (witchcraft).
-I’ve written much more on this over on my page on Wicca and religious witchcraft.
 Many goddess worship and feminist spirituality paths fit in here too.
 Check out my article on Wicca and religious witchcraft for more about these paths.

-Moral, ethical and practical guidance often comes from a focus on the interconnection of the world (that what we do affects others, and affects us), and from various pieces of advice (see my article on the Rede and other pieces of advice for more on this.)
+Moral, ethical and practical guidance often comes from a focus on the interconnection of the world (that what we do affects others, and affects us), and from various pieces of advice.
+Learn more about the Rede and other ethical guidance.

 Reconstructionists base their practice on the historical practices of a particular culture.
 So, for example, Hellenic reconstructionists base their practices on ancient Greek religious practice, understanding, values, and deities.